Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Extraction of Matching Data for Computations on Non-Zeros

 \subsection{Optimization Opportunities}

-Based on the sparsity levels in application domains, in-PE or central data extraction mechanisms, and PE architecture pipeline, a few optimization opportunities may be explored, for achieving further efficient accelerations:

-\textit{(i) Sparsity-adaptive low-cost data extraction mechanisms:} Encoding formats for sparse tensors are often selected with a focus on storage benefits.
-However, the computational overhead and hardware cost for encoding and decoding tensors should be also reduced, since they can considerably increase execution latency and energy consumption.
-For instance, the decoding logic, at every cycle, must locate at least $n$ pairs of intersecting NZs from two tensors and feed them to function units ($n$ multipliers) for dataflow-driven execution of PEs.
-Otherwise, it lowers the speedup or utilization of function units in PEs.
-Varying levels of sparsity of tensors present additional challenges for sustaining the acceleration because different data extraction schemes may be cost-effective for only a certain range of sparsity.
-For example, when both the tensors exhibit similar (e.g., moderate) sparsity, an extraction circuit that uses a few comparators would be effective, because it may easily locate a pair of intersecting NZs.
-However, with one tensor exhibiting high sparsity and the other as dense, another hardware logic, that fetches index of NZs from the compressed (sparse) tensor and indexes the dense tensor with appropriate metadata, may be more effective.
-Moreover, when sparsity levels among tensors vary considerably, the data extraction logic need to use a large comparator array or several multiplexers for parallel lookup, so that it can extract at least one data pair of intersecting NZs for each multiplier in a PE.
-Therefore, the data extraction module needs to be configurable or use multiple extraction mechanisms so that it can efficiently process tensors with varying sparsity at modest hardware cost.
+\textit{(i) Sparsity-adaptive low-cost data extraction mechanisms:} Encodings of sparse tensors are often selected with a focus on storage benefits.
+However, the computational overhead and hardware cost for encoding and decoding tensors should be also reduced, since they affect the performance and energy consumption.
+When the data extraction cannot feed $n$ pairs of NZs to $n$ computational units of a PE at every cycle, achieved speedup can be lower from the peak.
+Sustaining the acceleration across various sparsity of tensors can be challenging, as different extraction schemes may be cost-effective for only a certain sparsity range and patterns.
+For example, for similar sparsity, extraction logic with a few comparators may easily locate a pair of NZs.
+However, an indexing-based mechanism may be more effective, when one tensor is highly sparse and another is dense.
+Moreover, when positions of NZs in the two tensors are considerably distant (e.g., for diverse sparsity levels or for hyper-sparse tensors), the extraction logic needs to use several comparators or multiplexers for parallel lookup, so that it can extract at least one pair to feed each computational unit.
+Therefore, the extraction module needs to be \emph{configurable} or consist of (and select among) multiple mechanisms so that it can exploit a variety of sparsity at a modest hardware cost.
+For the latter, it can dynamically use partial features for desired sparsity levels/patterns (power-gated otherwise).

-To achieve such objectives, designers can explore decoding modules that use combinations of different features: (i) multiple comparators for locating more intersections, (ii) both the indexing-based logic intersection-based logic for leveraging sparsity of one or more tensors, and (iii) skip-index mechanisms (e.g., in ExTensor \cite{hegde2019extensor}) along with the intersections through comparator-arrays.
-Whenever possible, the module can be configurable to select partial features for desired sparsity-levels and power-gated otherwise for energy efficiency.
-While multiple features can sustain/improve performance or energy, they lead to high area costs.
-Therefore, such trade-offs should be explored systematically to meet the target hardware budget while effectively leveraging varying sparsity.